django-cms/django-cms/docs/how_to/custom_plugins.rst

 Data migration are a different story, though.

-If your datamigration does something like:
+If your data migration does something like:

 .. code-block:: django